 What are your Black Friday shopping safety tips?
 Comment below or tweet us at @MassGov.

-Tags: bait and switch, Black Friday, cancellations, credit card, day after Thanksgiving, debit card, gift cards, layaways, Massachusetts, Planning a shopping trip, raincheck, refunds, returns, save all receipts, shopping online, Shopping safety tips
+Tags: bait and switch, Black Friday, cancellations, credit card, day after Thanksgiving, debit card, gift cards, layaways, Planning a shopping trip, raincheck, refunds, returns, save all receipts, shopping online, Shopping safety tips

 Protecting the Workforce: Massachusetts Occupational Safety and Health Programs posted on Jul 30